 This Japanese grilling sauce is a delicious and easy way to add flavor to grilled or barbecued meats.
 It is a popular sauce in Japanese cuisine, and it is also becoming increasingly popular in other parts of the world.

-Mix Ingredients Together
+Mix Teppanyaki Sauce Ingredients Together

 - Combine the soy sauce to a microwave safe bowl with the brown sugar, grated garlic, and grated ginger.